josh-white-278/zephyr-pub-sub/README.md

 with low jitter is required by an application a delayable message will probably not be the tool for the job.

-A subscriber must process a delayable message before it times out a second time e.g. if a delayable message is queued with a subscriber and the message's timeout is restarted, the subscriber must process the queued message before the message's timeout triggers and attempts to queue the message a second time.
-The safest way to ensure this is to only start a delayable message from the subscriber when it is handling the delayable message itself.
-Depending on what the delayable message is being used for this may not be possible and, if so, care must be taken to ensure that the delays used are aligned to the general responsiveness of the subscriber i.e. the delays used are longer than the worse case subscriber message handling time.

 If a delayable message is aborted there is a chance that it is already in the subscriber's message queue and will still be received by the subscriber after the abort.
-Similarly for updating the timeout, if the message has already timed out but has not been processed by the subscriber then it may look like the message has timed out immediately as the subscriber will receive the message twice.
-Additionally updating or aborting a delayable message from a thread that is not the subscriber's thread has further edge cases as the subscriber may be processing the delayable message when the message is being updated/aborted from the other thread.
+Similarly for updating the timeout, if the message has already timed out but has not been processed by the subscriber then it may look like the message has timed out immediately.
+Additionally, updating or aborting a delayable message from a thread that is not the subscriber's thread has further edge cases as the subscriber may be processing the delayable message when the message is being updated/aborted from the other thread.
 Adding a cancelled/updated flag to the message and wrapping message accesses with a mutex in the multi-threaded case may be sufficient to mitigate these edge cases depending on the application's use case.

 ## Additional Notes